Deirror/FMI/DSA/README.md

 # Data Structures And Algorithms (DSA)

-This repository is full of tasks from **Data Structures And Algorithms** in FMI, Sofia.
+This dir is full of tasks from **Data Structures And Algorithms** in FMI, Sofia.
 Some of them are from other sources!

 Using HackerRank, LeetCode, NeetCode and other websites to learn additionally